kimdhamilton/kimdhamilton.github.io/_posts/2022-10-01-drivers_license_deep_dive.md

 me: This is just an educational/informative exercise and not meant as the ideal mapping, so yes, definitely!

-@bycaballero: is this a subtweet, or
+@by_caballero: is this a subtweet, or

 me: If so, I guess I’m subtweeting how irritating US drivers licenses are.
 That will be a recurring theme...